Tuesday, March 30, 2010

 Similarly, how capitalistic or socialistic should our society be?
 You don't advocate one OR the other, do you?
 More than likely you advocate a combination or balance of the 2.
 What does this mean?
 It means a thousand things to a thousand people!
 Once again, this is the fundamental conflict of all societies!

 Are you starting to see the purpose of attempting to recruit people to ONE ideology or religion, all of which are likely nothing but arbitrary conventions?
 What purpose am I speaking of?
-To provide society with a cohesive moral framework in which to make difficult decisions!
+To provide society with a cohesive moral framework in which to make the most difficult decisions!

 The problem is, morality becomes relative even if pondered in the slightest!
 This is why people within the same religion and/or political ideology so frequently disagree.....because the solutions to our most difficult problems are ultimately relegated to nothing but (oftentimes opposing) personal preferences!